 5. More seamless pipeline management

 A CRM system also helps with pipeline management.
 In other words, you can monitor each step of your progress and follow exactly where you are, where you’re going, and where you have been.
 You can keep track of the companies you are working with, and the ones that got dropped along the way, as you move down the pipeline of a specific transaction.
-A CRM system can organize and synthesize, at any given time, which opportunities are in the pipeline and utilize that data to tell you and your teammates how best to proceed.
-Pipeline management is an essential tool when it comes to understanding the deals you are executing on, and a centralized deal and relationship management system makes that possible.
+A CRM solution for financial advisory firms can organize and synthesize, at any given time, which opportunities are in the pipeline and utilize that data to tell you and your teammates how best to proceed.
+Pipeline management is an essential tool for advisory firms when it comes to understanding the deals you are executing on, and a centralized deal and relationship management system makes that possible.

 It’s easy to track transactions as they move through the pipeline when using a purpose-built technology platform.
 When your tech is reactive, you can drill-down into certain data sets such as a specific deal stage.